gchq/Gaffer/store-implementation/parquet-store/README.md

     /**
      * This method provides the user a way of specifying how to recreate the Plain Old Java Object (POJO)
-     * from the Parquet primitive types
+     * from the Parquet primitive types.
      *
      * @param objects An object array of Parquet primitives
      * @return The POJO that you have recreated from the Parquet primitives